sorice/paraph-text-reuse-slides/revealjs-md-presentation/README.md

 ### Paraphrased Text Reuse Detection

->“Paraphrase: those language expressions different in form but expressing (approximately) the same meaningn”
+>“Paraphrase: those language expressions different in form but expressing (approximately) the same meaning”

 ##### *Relational paraphrase acquisition from Wikipedia: The WRPA method and corpus*.
 Vila (2013)

 --

-### Paraphrase Text Aligment Approaches
+### Paraphrase Text Alignment Approaches

 #### Best algorithms for Paraphrased Text Reuse has three parts in the Text Alignment subprocess.
 - [Seeding](#/6/2)